carbonsoda/eventonica-static/README.md

 ### Progress

 - Models.js has three main classes: Eventonica, Event, and User.
-They have basic implementations for now.
   - At this time I won't worry about event location and time
-  - The findByDate and findByCategory are still a work in progress
   - I want to display events as a [listbox](https://a11y-guidelines.orange.com/en/web/components-examples/listbox/), ideally one with [checkboxes](https://a11y-guidelines.orange.com/en/web/components-examples/listbox-with-checkboxes/).
 The a11y reference materials use jQuery and the [MDN documents](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/listbox_role) have a setup of the sorts, so I need to study them further to figure out how to implement it without jQuery.
 - Jasmine tests are partially setup
+- Basic Express routes are set up and work within Postman

+#### To-Dos

+- Response messages in `index.js` need to be more descriptive
+- The findByDate and findByCategory are still a work in progress
+    - In the next part I will be adding Postgres, which should help me implement these better.

 ### Bugs